Maquiladora

-A maquiladora (/es/), or maquila (/es/), is a factory that is largely duty free and tariff free.
+A maquiladora (/es/), or maquila (/es/) is a factory that is largely duty-free and tariff-free.
 These factories take raw materials and assemble, manufacture, or process them and export the finished product.
 These factories and systems are present throughout Latin America, including Mexico, Paraguay, Nicaragua, and El Salvador.
 Maquiladoras date back to 1964, when the Mexican government introduced the Programa de Industrialización Fronteriza ('Border Industrialization Program').
 Specific programs and laws have made Mexico's maquila industry grow rapidly.

 History

-From 1942 to 1964, the Bracero program allowed men with farming experience to work on US farms on a seasonal basis, and its end ushered in a new era for the development of Mexico.
+From 1942 to 1964, the Bracero program allowed men with farming experience to work on U.S. farms on a seasonal basis, and its end ushered in a new era for the development of Mexico.
 The Border Industrialization Program (BIP) began in 1965 and allowed for a lowering in restrictions and duties on machinery, equipment and raw materials.
-Before this program, PRONAF, a national border program for infrastructure developments like building roads, parks, electricity, water, building factories, and cleaning up border cities, helped to improve situations along the US-Mexico Border.
+Before this program, PRONAF, a national border program for infrastructure developments like building roads, parks, electricity, water, building factories, and cleaning up border cities, helped to improve situations along the U.S.–Mexico Border.
 With BIP, foreign firms were able to use factories built under PRONAF to import raw materials and export goods for a cheaper cost than in other countries.
 One of the main goals of the Border Industrialization Program was to attract foreign investment.

-In 1989, the federal government put in place specific procedures and requirements for maquilas under the "Decree for Development and Operation of the Maquiladora Industry".
+In 1989, the Mexican federal government put in place specific procedures and requirements for maquilas under the "Decree for Development and Operation of the Maquiladora Industry".
 Following a debt crisis in 1980, the Mexican economy liberalized and foreign investment increased.
 Factory jobs began to leave central Mexico, and workers followed the jobs from central Mexico to the maquilas in the north and on the border.
-In 1985, maquiladoras overtook tourism as the largest source of foreign exchange, and since 1996 they have been the second largest industry in Mexico behind the petroleum industry.
+In 1985, maquiladoras overtook tourism as the largest source of foreign exchange, and since 1996, they have been the second largest industry in Mexico behind the petroleum industry.

 NAFTA

 With the introduction of NAFTA in 1994, Northern Mexico became an export processing zone.
-This allowed multinational corporations from the US to produce products cheaply.
-Corporations could use a maquila to import materials and produce a good more cheaply than in the US by paying Mexican laborers lower wages and paying less in duties.
+This allowed multinational corporations from the U.S. to produce products cheaply.
+Corporations could use a maquila to import materials and produce a good more cheaply than in the U.S. by paying Mexican laborers lower wages and paying less in duties.
 Mexicans work for approximately one-sixth of the U.S. hourly rate.
 During the five years before NAFTA, maquila employment had grown at a rate of 47%; this figure increased to 86% in the next five years.
 The number of factories also increased dramatically.
 Between 1989 and 1994, 564 new plants opened; in the five years following, 1460 plants opened.
-However, the maquiladora growth is largely attributable to growth in US demand and devaluation of the peso, not NAFTA itself.
+However, the maquiladora growth is largely attributable to growth in U.S. demand and devaluation of the peso, not NAFTA itself.
 In the 1970s, most maquiladoras were located around the Mexico-United States border.
 By 1994, these were spread in the interior parts of the country, although the majority of the plants were still near the border.